fallbackerik/hellopaper/README.md

  4. and what open questions exist in this field of study.

 This paper will be continuously updated to give an overview during the process of creation of the document.
-Currently, 1 paper was looked at, @StanitsasMariosFstt.
+Currently, 1 paper was looked at, [@StanitsasMariosFstt][StanitsasMariosFstt].
 It was used to find one scientific method: the scientific literature review.
 Additionally, it helped at building a database of 77 existing games that were considered educative.

 ## Introduction